16 Signs You’re More Selfish Than You Think

 Unsplash

 Do you have a string of friends who conveniently vanished once you didn’t “need” them anymore?
-Or only hit up a coworker when you need a favor?
+Or only hit up a coworker when you need a favour?
 Using people for your own gain shows you only value them for what they can do for you, not for who they are as people.

 15. You’re manipulative and controlling in your relationships.